 EISCONN A connect () operation was attempted on a socket on which a connect () operation had already been performed, and the socket could not be successfully disconnected before making the new connection.
-EISCONN A sendto() or sendmsg() operation specifying an sendmsq() operation not specifying an address to which the message should be sent, was attempted on a socket on which a connect () operation had not already been performed.
+EISCONN A sendto() or sendmsg() operation specifying an address to which the message should be sent was already been performed.